PriyaranjanMarathe/priyaranjanmarathe.github.io/docs/_posts/2025-05-11-Escape-From-Agra-Puppet-Show.md

 We presented "Escape From Agra" puppet show ["Shivjayanti 2025"] (https://www.facebook.com/share/18k1H1cEAV/) in Denver.
 We spent around 40 hours on the preparation.
 Sharing the steps we followed to prepare the show.

 Why do this?

-1.At least 83 million people speak Marathi.
+1. At least 83 million people speak Marathi.
 It is the 4th most spoken language in India.
 So if this note reaches to 0.00000964 % of them, it would be 8 people.
 Anything useful to 8 people is worth spending time documenting.

 Setup and Preparation